SKTBrain/KVQA/README.en.md

 ### Preprocessing

 Our implementation uses the pretrained image features by [bottom-up-attention](https://github.com/peteanderson80/bottom-up-attention), the adaptive 10-100 features for the detected objects in an image.
 In addition to this, the pretrained Korean word vectors, [Word2vec](https://github.com/Kyubyong/wordvectors), [GloVe](https://ratsgo.github.io/embedding), [fastText](https://github.com/Kyubyong/wordvectors) and [BERT](https://github.com/google-research/bert).

-For simplicity, you can prepare the KVQA data as follows and use the below script to avoid a hassle:
+#### For simplicity, you can prepare the KVQA data as follows and use the below script to avoid a hassle:

+1. Place the downloaded files from [`KVQA Dataset`](#kvqa-dataset) as follows:
 ```bash
 data
 ├── KVQA_annotations.json